Few cities in the country, much less the world, boast the density of resources found in downtown Boston.

 - Grab a hot pretzel at Rock Bottom Brewery.
 The variety of dipping sauces alone is worth the trip.

-- Purchase same-day tickets to one of several theatre or ballet performances at a BosTix kiosk.
+- Students in Boston can purchase same-day tickets to one of several theatre or ballet performances at a BosTix kiosk.
 The venues are just a few steps from campus.

 - Visit the main branch of the Boston Public Library on Boylston Street for a historic courtyard study spot.